Are you a native Arabic, from a country where Arabic is the official language?

 Then, most of the time you will have to pass a certification to teach in high school.

+Who knows?
 They may be looking for a teacher to expand their language training offers.

 What level does it take to become an Arabic teacher?

-In the US, even for unregulated professions, some sort certificate is often required.
+In Australia, even for unregulated professions, some sort certificate is often required.
 It is informal, but the level of studies serves as a signaling effect sent by the teacher to his potential pupil.
 This depends in which State you wish to practice.
 However, do expect to present a teacher certification.
 Find out what your State requires: sometimes alternative teacher certifications are given.

 Certified teachers will also find it easier to get students to take private lessons with them.
 Once you are accredited, you can make an application to the places you wish to teach and be an educator.